jamesplease/fade-dropdown-menu/README.md

 This dropdown menu is [semantic][sem] & entirely CSS3.

 There are two versions in this Git.
-There's one with style and one that's pure function, so you can more easily apply your own styling.
+There's one with style and one that's styleless.
 These are contained in 'styled-source' and 'plain-source,' respectively.

 [View it live & with styling.][style]